Knoydart Self-Catering Accommodation at Lochside

 - Douglas – super king or twin bed room

 Lochside Knoydart, on the shores of Loch Nevis ….. heaven!

-Whilst outwardly maintaining the appearance of a traditional white painted Knoydart cottage, Lochside is furnished in a comfortable, high quality, contemporary style and offers accommodation for up to six people in three bedrooms – one king sized en-suite, one super king/twin and one twin room.
-For the musicians amongst you we even have a modern Yamaha baby grand piano.
+Whilst outwardly maintaining the appearance of a traditional white painted Knoydart cottage, Lochside is furnished in a comfortable, high quality, contemporary style and offers accommodation for up to six people in three bedrooms – one king sized en-suite, one super king/twin bedded room and one twin bedroom.

-Many visitors describe Knoydart as a magical place and we think it is.
+Many visitors describe Knoydart as a magical place.
 A remote and unspoilt peninsula on the West Coast of Scotland, the scenery is stunning.
-Knoydart is bound by Loch Nevis to the south, the wilderness of Loch Hourn (Gaelic for Hell!) to the north and to the west lies the Sound of Sleat.
+Knoydart is bound by Loch Nevis to the south and the wilderness of Loch Hourn (Gaelic for Hell!) to the north.
+To the west lies Skye and the Sound of Sleat.

-And look to the dark skies!
+And the stars and dark skies!
 There are no street lights and Knoydart is a long, long way from the nearest urban areas, so the skies are very dark indeed.
-Marvel at the stars, the Milky Way and even the Northern Lights when the conditions are favourable.
-(Remember to carry a torch too – it can be a very, very long five minute walk back from the Old Forge without one. )
+Marvel at the Milky Way and even the Northern Lights when the conditions are favourable.

-Please don’t hesitate to contact us for more information about Lochside, about Knoydart or about travel information and getting here.
+Please don’t hesitate to contact me for more information about Lochside, about Knoydart or about travel information and getting here.